gmussocoder/VIC/TMService/TMSwaggerCode.md

       tags:
         - TrainModelService
       summary: Train a Model
-      description: Train a new or existing model
+      description: Train a new or existing model to use Computer Vision for doing Inferences.
       operationId: trainModelService
       requestBody:
-        description: Train a new or existing model
+        description: Payload Example for Train a Model.
         content:
           application/json:
             schema: